truenas/middleware/docs/userguide/index.rst

 Click the "Rebuild Directory Service Cache" button if you add a user to LDAP who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.

-**NOTE:** FreeNAS® automatically appends the root DN.
+.. note:: FreeNAS® automatically appends the root DN.
 This means that you should not include the scope and root DN when configuring the user, group, password, and machine suffixes.

 After configuring the LDAP service, start it in Services → Control Services → Directory Services.
 If the service will not start, refer to the
 `Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_